mitdbg/ml-class-iap2017/README.md

 The course covers an introduction to ML, Inference, Bayesian Methods and Neural Networks.
 Each class is taught by graduate students or post-docs at MIT working in the specific areas.

-The course was organized by [Manasi Vartak](http://people.csail.mit.edu/mvartak/) and [Maggie Makar](http://mmakar.scripts.mit.edu/mmakar/) from MIT CSAIL.
+Organized by [Manasi Vartak](http://people.csail.mit.edu/mvartak/) and [Maggie Makar](http://mmakar.scripts.mit.edu/mmakar/) from MIT CSAIL.

 ## Session I: Introduction to ML
 This session gives an overview of supervised and unsupervised learning, and an introduction to probabilistic graphical models.